AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group\ 4:\ Models\ producing\ semi-structured\ outputs}}$$-->
 ### Group B.3.
 Models producing semi-structured outputs

 These ML models generate outputs that are somewhat organised, but not as rigid as structured data like tables, yet more organised than free-form text.
-The output is generally flexible format like lists, or pairs of key-values.
+They produce a multi-field response.The output is generally flexible format like lists, or pairs of key-values, JSON, decision trees, ranked lists, sequence of labels and probability distributions.
 The main advantage is their adaptability.

-They produce a multi-field response.
+It is often used on data that doesn't have group labels (e.g. patients vs. controls, or dogs vs. cats).
+Instead, the algorithm identifies groups based on similarity measures.

 For example labelling specific areas of an image, telling us what is where, or extracting facts such as names and dates from documents.
+And it is machine readable.
+They have the potential to reveal hidden patterns, novel structures or new relationships.
+Human bias can be reduced and grouping is based on data structure rather than assumed or predefined categories.

+This type of models may be used as input for other type of more structured ML.

 #### Examples

 - Vision-based models that automatically segment "regions of interest" in an image.
+- In healthcare, it can be used to predict care outcomes, mortality risk or occurrence of complications.

 #### Risks  and Mitigations